Battle of San Pietro: Battle

 Marshal Coigny determined to make a stand at Parma, and on 28 June established a strong position outside the city walls.
 Anchoring his left flank to the city's defenses, he placed the right at the village of Crocetta, where it was further protected by swampy areas of the Taro River.
 The road between Crocetta and Parma ran on a causeway, and Coigny had deep trenches dug on either side of the road.

 Marshal Mercy crossed the Taro canal at the head of his army and at about 10 am fired on the French advance posts, who withdrew.
 On reaching Crocetta, Mercy ordered Frederick, who had command of the Austrian left, to attack without delay.
 The Prince objected that he first had to cross more troops over the river and align them.
 Then Mercy said "Je vous laisse faire et je ferai la chose à ma mode (Do what you want, I will do it my way)" and led the right into battle.
 His troops began advancing, filling in the trenches with fascines amid a withering bombardment by the allies.
 The first wave was repulsed, but Mercy persisted in the attack, ordering fresh regiments into the assault.
 They continued to work filling the trenches, using the piled bodies of their comrades in the effort.
 They were about to take the first French line when Mercy was struck and killed by a musket ball, creating confusion and disorder within the lines.

 Frederick then arrived to take command and restore order.
 The Austrians gained control of the causeway and began filling the trench on the other side, this time using the accumulated bodies of their enemies.
 Frederick had two horses shot out under him, and eventually withdrew from the battle with a minor wound.
-Hotwever, the Austrians persisted in the attack, driving the French to the walls of Parma amid continued heavy fighting.
+However, the Austrians persisted in the attack, driving the French to the walls of Parma amid continued heavy fighting.
 There the French made a desperate stand, and successfully stopped the Austrian advance.
 The Austrians then withdrew to the south after the onset of darkness.